tyler569/nightingale/README.md

 ## Building nightingale

-- Inspect `build_toolchain.bash` to see the dependancies and edit the constants to match your environment (install directory, parallelism, etc)
+- Inspect `scripts/build_toolchain.bash` to see the dependancies and edit the constants to match your environment (install directory, parallelism, etc)
-- Run `build_toolchain.bash` and ensure the resulting binaries are available on your PATH
+- Run `scripts/build_toolchain.bash` and ensure the resulting binaries are available on your PATH
     - `x86_64-nightingale-gcc --version` should show the GCC version if everything worked correctly.